saayxee/shopping-list-app/README.md

 # 🛒 Shopping List Web Application
 > [!Note]
-> I built this project in the course: [Modern JavaScript from the beginning course from Brad Traversy.](https://www.traversymedia.com/modern-javascript-2-0)
+> I built this project in the course: [Modern JavaScript from the beginning course](https://www.traversymedia.com/modern-javascript-2-0) from Brad Traversy
 >
 A simple shopping list web application built with HTML, CSS, JavaScript, and the localStorage for data storage.